FACK1/praysearch/README.md

    A website will show to user a pray times of the input city along of the month

 ## User journey:
-   In our app you can search for an city, where a user must to input the name of country and city.
+   In our website you can search for an city, where a user just must to input the name of parent country and city.

 ## Website Link: [Pray Times]()